bsu-cs315/final-escape-the-dungeon/README.md

 Repository for final project.
 Created by Michael Heckman, Cameron Slash, and Lloyd Rowe.

 ## Instructions
 Use the arrow keys or wasd to move around.
-Click the mouse in the direction you want to attack.
+Aim and left-click with the mouse to attack enemies.
+Stun enemies by running into them with your bow out.
+Open your inventory with E. Pick up items on the ground by attacking them/running into them with a bow.
 Win the game by defeating all the monsters.

 ## Project Report